nanocurrency/nano-docs/docs/running-a-node/test-network.md

 title: Test Network
-description: Find out how to get setup on the test network for general integration and node upgrade testing
+description: Find out how to get a nano node setup on the test network for general integration and node upgrade testing

 # Test network